 - It is expected that face recognition technology will be used in the banking sector to prevent credit card fraud.
 Face recognition technology will increase its annual revenue growth rate by over 20% in 2020.

-How Artificial Intelligence is Used in Banking
+How Artificial Intelligence is Used for Fraud Monitoring in Banks

 The data that banks receive from their customers, investors, partners, and contractors is dynamic and can be used for different purposes, depending on which parameters are used to analyze them.
-Basically, the scope of AI for banking can be grouped into four large groups.
+Basically, the scope of AI for banking can be grouped into five large groups.

 Improving Customer Experience